 The Victoria Seed Library offers free access to seeds and seed saving education.
 Our goal is to support local food security and steward our region’s biodiversity.
 Locally-raised seeds are more resilient and better adapted to our soil and microclimate.

 LifeCycles and GVPL created the Seed Library as a way for hobby and beginner gardeners to share seeds and other gardening resources, and to connect with other seed savers.

 You must become a member of the Victoria Seed Library in order to participate.
 Membership is free and includes access to seeds, classes and other resources.
 You do not need to be a member of GVPL to become a member of the Seed Library.

 Interested in volunteering with the Seed Library?
 Please contact Jenny McCartney firstname.lastname@example.org

 Already a member?
 We’d love to get your feedback on how things are going.

 1. Become a Seed Library Member

 Attend a Seed Library Member Orientation and sign a membership agreement.
-Orientation sessions are 1.5 hours long and will be offered from March-October, at rotating library branches.
+Orientation sessions are 1.5 hours long and will be offered at rotating library branches.

 2. Borrow Seeds